-What to Expect When You Apply for a Criminal Justice Job
+What to Expect When You Apply for a Job in Criminal Justice

-This means it may take a while—possibly a month or longer—before you receive any communication about your application status.
+It can take a while—possibly a month or longer—before you receive any communication about your application status.
+Be prepared to wait.

 If your initial application passes muster, you'll probably receive a conditional job offer.
-With that conditional letter, you can expect to complete a more in-depth supplemental application.
-This application will provide more information for the agency to conduct a thorough background investigation later.
+You can then expect to complete a more in-depth supplemental application.
+This application will provide more information so the agency can conduct a thorough background investigation later.

-The supplemental application will include questions about prior drug use, any previous arrests, all addresses that you've lived at, and all employers you've worked for within a certain period of time - usually the last 10 years.
-It will also require you to provide your complete education history.
+It includes questions about prior drug use, any previous arrests, all the addresses where you've resided, and all the employers you've worked for within a certain period of time (usually the last 10 years).
+It will also require that you provide your complete education history.

 Physical Abilities Testing for Criminal Justice Jobs

 Some jobs will require either a polygraph exam, a psychological exam, or both.
-If they're required, they will probably be scheduled by your background investigator a couple of weeks after your physical abilities test.
+They'll probably be scheduled by your background investigator, usually, a couple of weeks after your physical abilities test if they're required.

-The purpose of these exams is to determine your trustworthiness and overall suitability for a criminal justice career.
-This will help the department decide whether to expend the time and resources on a full background check.
+The purpose of these exams is to determine your trustworthiness and overall suitability for a career in criminal justice.
+This will help the department decide whether it wants to spend the time and resources on a full background check.

 Background Investigations for Criminal Justice Jobs

-At some point in the process - usually, right after any polygraph or psychological testing - your file will make its way to a background investigator.
-The investigator will pound the pavement, checking with each of your previous employers, meeting with neighbors, and looking for any issues in your past that might suggest you're not a worthy candidate.
+Your file will make its way to a background investigator at some point in the process, usually right after any polygraph or psychological testing.
+The investigator will pound the pavement, checking with each of your previous employers, meeting with your neighbors, and looking for issues in your past that might suggest that you're not a worthy candidate.

-Once the investigation is complete, the background investigator will compile a complete report and forward it to the hiring authority to make a final determination.
+The background investigator will compile a report when her investigation is complete and forward it to the hiring authority who will make a final determination.

-Once you've passed the background check, you might be required to sit for an oral interview board.
-Often, the interview will determine your ranking on a ready-to-hire list, so it is in your best interest to score high so you'll be given preference for hiring.
+You might be required to sit for an oral interview board after you've passed the background check.
+The interview will determine your ranking on a ready-to-hire list, so it's in your best interest to score high to be given preference for hiring.

-When Are You Ready to Hire for a Criminal Justice Job?
+Are You Ready for a Criminal Justice Job?

-All told, you can expect the entire criminal justice hiring process to take 4 to 6 months, from the time you apply to the time you finally get the call you've been waiting for.
-It's a long and worrisome process, but once you start your career, chances are you'll discover it was well worth the wait.
+You can expect the entire criminal justice hiring process to take four to six months from the time you apply to the time you finally get the call with a job offer.
+It's a long and worrisome process, but chances are you'll discover it was well worth the wait when you start your career.